 Design inspiration is everywhere and here at Abstrakt, we love nothing more than spending time researching and reviewing websites on the awwwards.

 I could personally spend hours getting lost in UI Movement.
 It's not often we think to look to film and short videos for inspiration, but of course, it's an excellent source of inspiration and design motivation.

 We’ve picked a mix of 5 movie documentaries and a few talks that we think all creatives should watch.
-These clips celebrate design in all of its glory and highlights how design is present in our everyday lives, and the power it has on those that come into contact with it.
+These clips celebrate design in all of its glory and highlight how design is present in our everyday lives and the power it has on those who come into contact with it.